⛵ What is a Gulet? A Comprehensive Look at History, Design, and Charter Life

 🏗️ The role of Bodrum and Marmaris in gulet history

 Bodrum's shipbuilding heritage plays a key role in gulet history.
-The city's boat construction dates back to ancient times and continued through the Ottoman era with few breaks .
+The city's boat construction dates back to ancient times and continued through the Ottoman era, with few breaks .
 The area became famous for its skilled wooden shipbuilders who refined their craft over generations .

-Galleon construction in Bodrum stopped in the mid-19th century.
+Galleon construction in Bodrum stopped during the mid-19th century.
 Yet, boat building continued for fishing, sponging, and trade with nearby islands until the mid-1930s .
 The construction of Bodrum-type gulets started in the early 1970s as tourism grew .

 🏛️ Influence of Ottoman and Mediterranean shipbuilding